nsikan-na/investment_calulator/README.md

 ## [Visit Live Site](https://nsikan-investment-calculator.netlify.app/) ##

-This is an clone of an investment calculator I use often ([Ramsey Solution Investment Calculator](https://www.ramseysolutions.com/retirement/investment-calculator)).
+This is a clone of an investment calculator I use often ([Ramsey Solution Investment Calculator](https://www.ramseysolutions.com/retirement/investment-calculator)).

 ## Project Focus